Idaho Wilderness Company specializes in fully guided Big Horn Sheep hunts in Idaho!

 We are licensed to float the Middle Fork of the Salmon River and can provide a range of services from float support to fully guided float hunts.

-We have 3 different units that are in our licensed operating area: Units 26, 27 & 20A (5026, 5027 & 5020A).
+We have 3 different units that are in our licensed operating area: Units 26, (27L for Sheep only). & 20A (5026, 5027 & 5020A).
 All are wilderness fly-in hunts.
 The application numbers can change annually so be sure to check the Idaho Fish & Game web site, for the current 4-digit unit number.
 You must apply during the month of April.
 Sheep hunts vary from the time of year you can hunt, the toughness of terrain, access, drawing odds and more.
 Give us a call so we can plan a Sheep hunt that is right for you.
 800-581-0856.

 Hunts and Cost